 You’ve probably been told that working out and using protein powder is a good way to lose weight and build muscle.

-Do you feel good after you consume typical protein powder?
-Are you actually losing weight?
+Do you feel good after you consume your protein powder?

 But why is that?

 Much of it has to do with what happens in your body after you consume your protein powder.

 If your protein powder isn’t being absorbed, if it’s causing inflammation, if it’s slowing down your thyroid then you won’t see the weight loss you are looking for.

 This is important because if you have thyroid disease then you should be considered in a different ‘group’ when compared to other people.